PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Light Grey Suit is by Samantha Gades from [Unsplash](https://unsplash.com/photos/bFYoyKivbmg)
 * Maroon Suit is by The Lazy Artist Gallery from [Pexels](https://www.pexels.com/photo/person-sitting-on-stairs-beside-sunglasses-1300550/)
 * Grey Suit is by Andrew Neel from [Pexels](https://www.pexels.com/photo/photo-of-man-sitting-on-chair-3178767/)
+* Dark Green Suit is by Benjamin Rascoe from [Unsplash](https://unsplash.com/photos/NxtxmmHc2OE)

 #### Suit Jackets